miotke/andrewmiotke.com/content/posts/til/parsing_data_with_requests_library.md

 # Parsing JSON using the Requests Python library

-The [Requests](https://requests.readthedocs.io/en/latest/) library can parse and print out JSON key:value pairs.
+The [Requests](https://requests.readthedocs.io/en/latest/) library can parse out JSON `key:value` pairs.
 It's fairly simple so lets go through it.

 ## Make the GET request

-This does assume that requests is already installed using `pip install requests`.
+This does assume that Requests is already installed using `pip install requests`.

-1. Import `requests`
+1. Import `requests`.
 2. Put your URL into a variable.
 This just makes calling it more readable later on.
 3. Set up the following Python dicts: `payload` and `headers`.
-There's a third, `params`, but we'll use that later for pagination.

 Example:
 ```python